McGuire00/The-Comic/README.md

 * Create, view, update, and delete comic book series
 * Create, view, update, and delete issues of a specific comic book series

+## Installing and Running
+* Run "npm install" to install all of the necessary dependencies to run application
+* When the previous step is finished, run "npm start" to start the application.
+* Drag/open index.hmtl in browser.

 ### Route Paths and Functionality

 **/api/artists**